 CBD Benefits to the Cardiovascular System:

-But although we’ve touched on the subject before, evidence also suggests that CBD is beneficial in the cardiovascular system as well.
-This is increasingly important as metabolic syndrome has become epidemic.
+Evidence also suggests that CBD is beneficial in the cardiovascular system as well.
+This is increasingly important as Metabolic Syndrome has become epidemic.
 Metabolic syndrome is typified by high cholesterol, dyslipidemia, hyperglycemia, and hyperinsulinemia.
 Eventually, hypertension and coronary heart disease develop.
 However, because of its powerful anti-inflammatory and antioxidant properties, studies have found the cardiovascular system to be a potential therapeutic target for CBD.

 A 2013 study published in the British Journal of Clinical Pharmacology by researchers in the U.K. reviewed the research on this subject: